 With the Easter holiday approaching, baby ducklings often find their way into gift baskets, but with some forethought, knowledge, and planning these little darlings can become treasured members of the family.
 Here is some useful information for those who might be considering a duck as a pet.
 Ducks are wonderfully hardy, inexpensive, and easy to care for.
 They can live up to 20 years and make gentle and amusing pets.
-However, before choosing a duck as a pet, there are several important points to remember:

 Ducks are highly intelligent and emotional creatures.
 They can understand commands, play with toys, play games, give kisses, and beg for snuggles like other birds if you take the time to work with them.
 If handled frequently and gently from an early age, ducks will become quite sociable with people.
 It may take some getting used to, but eventually you will figure out what types of activities your duck enjoys.
-The more you interact with your duck, the quicker you will bond with one another.
+The more you interact with your pet duck, the quicker you will bond with one another.

 - Contrary to popular belief, ducks do not require a pond or other open water in which to swim.